 Other Uses of Safety Railings and Guard Rail Systems

 Safety railings can also be used commercially to protect workers and pedestrians from falls off steps, walkways, platforms or other raised areas.
-These guardrails provide safety for various applications including protection over a stair rail system, culverts, ramps, service platforms, loading bays, mezzanines, and pedestrian pathways.
+These guard rail systems provide safety for various applications including protection over a stair rail system, culverts, ramps, service platforms, loading bays, mezzanines, and pedestrian pathways.

 In addition to creating a barrier to prevent falls off a raised area, they also provide a handhold when ascending or descending.
 And in situations where a more temporary or less penetrating solution is required, parapet railings (wall clamps) are worth exploring.

 Dealing with Railing Safety

 Bottom line: railings provide a needed barrier and help protect people from falls.
 Yes, it may seem like there are so many rules (OSHA and more) to understand and follow, but the whole point of these rules is workplace safety.
 It is important to keep workers safe, to prevent falls, and maintain a culture of safety.
 The number of workplace fatal falls is growing.
-In fact, in 2017 the Bureau of Labor Statistics reported that fatal falls reached their highest levels, 887 worker’s deaths.
+In fact, in 2017 the Bureau of Labor Statistics reported that fatal falls reached their highest levels, 887 worker deaths.
 This is one reason why installing both passive and active fall protection solutions is so critical.

 Still Have Questions?